shahd-1408/sequence-quality-control-mapping-and-variant-calling-using-Linux/README.md

-# sequence-quality-control-mapping-and-variant-calling-using-Linux
+# Sequence quality control, mapping and variant calling using Bash/Linux
+#### By Shahd Alaa

+### Overview
-practising sequence QC, mapping and variant calling using Linux as part of Bioinformatics for Biologists: Analysing and Interpreting Genomics Datasets course.
+Practising sequence QC, mapping and variant calling using Linux as part of Bioinformatics for Biologists: Analysing and Interpreting Genomics Datasets course.

 ### Tools and Libraries
 - **Language:** Bash/linux